 H.R.
-676, Coastal Communities Ocean Acidification Act of 2023 - favorably reported to the House by a vote of 35 - 0
+676, the Coastal Communities Ocean Acidification Act of 2023 - favorably reported to the House by a vote of 35 - 0

 Requires NOAA to collaborate with State and local governments and Indian Tribes on vulnerability assessments related to ocean acidification, research planning, and similar activities.

 H.R.
-1482, NOAA Weather Radio Modernization Act of 2023 - favorably reported to the House by a vote of 36 - 0
+1482, the NOAA Weather Radio Modernization Act of 2023 - favorably reported to the House by a vote of 36 - 0

 Updates and improves the technology behind the NOAA Weather Radio All Hazards system, which broadcasts emergency weather alerts across the country.

 H.R.
-1496, National Weather Service Communications Improvement Act - favorably reported to the House by a vote of 36 - 0
+1496, the National Weather Service Communications Improvement Act - favorably reported to the House by a vote of 36 - 0

 Upgrades the instant messaging technology used by the National Weather Service for more consistent and reliable communications.

 H.R.
-1713, DOE and USDA Interagency Research Act - favorably reported to the House as amended by a vote of 36 - 0
+1713, the DOE and USDA Interagency Research Act - favorably reported to the House as amended by a vote of 36 - 0

 Authorizes cross-cutting and collaborative research and development activities between the Department of Energy and USDA.